EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Update-the-active-directory-schema.md

 ## Task

-Update the Active Directory schema to the current version.
+On CL1, update the Active Directory schema to the current version.

 ## Instructions